mbarsbey/mbarsbey.github.io/_posts/2014-3-3-Hello-World.md

 I also have industry experience as a data scientist in **time series analysis** and statistical learning in **high dimensional financial data**; as well as a background in experiment design, research, and statistical inference in **cognitive science**.

-Below are some excerpts from my past work.
+Below are my publications and some excerpts from my past work.
 Feel free to visit my <a href="github.com/mbarsbey">GitHub page</a>, my <a href="www.linkedin.com/in/melih-barsbey">LinkedIn profile</a>, or to e-mail me through _melih.barsbey at gmail.com_ for any questions.

+### Recent Submissions

+- Kurutmaz, M. B.*, **Barsbey, M.***, Cemgil, A. T., Yıldırım, S., & Şimşekli, U. _Causal Structure Learning in the Presence of Latent Confounders_, submitted to _Advances in Neural Information Processing Systems_, 2019.

 ### Causal discovery using Bayesian model selection